MahyarFardin/Sikit-Learn/Supervised-Learning/Ad click/README.md

 # Ad click project with Random Forest and Decision tree

 In this project I tried to predict whether some one with some given information will click on an advertisement on the internet or not.
-But unlike my other project in this folder this time whit DT and RF.

-## why did I use Random Forest and Decision tree
-Actually I wanted to do a comparison between DT and RF and LR so I decided to do the same Ad click prediction project with all three of them.

 ## Features of dataset
 - Daily Time Spent on Site: daily Time Spent on Site by users